kclif9/hassactronneo/README.md

 The integration has the following known limitations:

-- **Cloud Dependency**: The integration relies on the Actron Air Neo cloud service, so internet connectivity is required for operation.
+- **Cloud Dependency**: The integration relies on the Actron Air cloud service, so internet connectivity is required for operation.
-- **Zone Configuration**: Zone names and configurations are determined Neo controller and cannot be changed from Home Assistant.
+- **Zone Configuration**: Zone names and configurations are determined controller and cannot be changed from Home Assistant.
-- **System-Level Settings**: Some advanced system-level settings can only be modified through the Neo wall controller.
+- **System-Level Settings**: Some advanced system-level settings can only be modified through the wall controller.
-- **Firmware Updates**: The integration does not support triggering firmware updates, which must be done through the Neo wall controller.
+- **Firmware Updates**: The integration does not support triggering firmware updates, which must be done through the wall controller.

 ## Troubleshooting

-If you encounter issues, please check the Home Assistant logs for any error messages related to the `actronair_neo` integration.
+If you encounter issues, please check the Home Assistant logs for any error messages related to the `actronair` integration.

 ### Common Issues